AntonioBerna/nn-rpi-logic-gates/README.md

 For further information, please refer to https://pinout.xyz/
 ```

+> [!NOTE]
-> **NOTE:** In particular, if you look at the code present in the ```src/main.py``` file, you will find the ```led_pins``` list in which the pins on which I connected the 4 led diodes are saved.
+> In particular, if you look at the code present in the ```src/main.py``` file, you will find the ```led_pins``` list in which the pins on which I connected the 4 led diodes are saved.
 Basically the pins to refer to, from the point of view of the code, are those that are shown between the round brackets.

 Perfect, now we just have to run the code to see how the neural network is trained based on the logic gate that is selected.
 In particular, from the terminal with the active SSH session we use the following command: